maxnd/mxMarkEdit/README.md

 The “Edit - Find” menu item allows to find the first occurrence – with the appropriate button or by pressing “Return” - or the following occurrences – with the appropriate button or by pressing “Command + Return” – of a sentence, or to replace all occurrences with another text.
 Search and replacement are not case sensitive.
 When using the replacement function, the \n code replaces the paragraph breaks, while the \t code replaces the tabs, both in the “Search text” field and in the “Replace with field”.

 The “Edit - Insert link to file” allows to select a file and to insert its path and name in the text preceded by the `file://` heading.
 All the possible spaces are converted with `%20`, so that the file name may be properly recognised as a link.

+The “Edit - Find duplicate words” prints in red all the words of each paragraph, separated by dot and space or dot and Return, that are present also in the previous paragraph, to alert the user to use possibly a synonym; if there’s no selected text, all the document is checked.

+The “Edit - Show current title or toto” put at the top of the left list the title or todo item the cursor is under to.

 The “Edit - Disable formatting” menu item prevents the formatting of the text, improving the performance of the app with large documents.

 The “Convert with Pandoc” menu item converts the current note into another format specified in the options of the software.
 The converted file is created in the same folder of the note.